 A Bobcat is always a great addition to a wall mounted Polecat & Tomcat because it can be used as a landing platform - if you're looking at a Fatcat then specifying a Worm Hole Bird Nest on top of the unit means they have a way of climbing down inside the unit.

-As an option to a wall mounted Fatcat we also make a Special Fatcat in a freestanding option - units are normally specified as a 1830mm high Fatcat 4 unit with the upper Access Holes re-positioned to fit the shorter than standard unit height.
+As an option to a wall mounted Fatcat we also make a Special Fatcat in a freestanding option - units can be specified upto 1830mm high & as Fatcat 2, Fatcat 3 or Fatcat 4 noting that the the upper Access Holes on on Fatcat 4 are re-positioned to fit the shorter than standard unit height.

 If you are interested in a freestanding unit then you should definitely checkout our Catapilla™ range of cat furniture with a twist.